react-native-community/rn-diff-purge/README.md

-This repository exposes an untouched React Native app generated with the CLI `react-native init RnDiffApp` and upgraded with the CLI `react-native upgrade` after each version of React Native.
+This repository exposes an untouched React Native app generated with the CLI `react-native init RnDiffApp`.
+Each new React Native version causes a new project to be created, removing the old one, and getting a diff between them.
+This way, the diff is always clean, always in sync with the changes of the init template, and there is no reason to use the broken `react-native upgrade` or `git-upgrade` or whatever.

 A dedicated branch per version makes changes very easy to watch.
 For example: